kafkas/algorithms-part1/README.md

 - Each function should take at most 4 distinct arguments (more work to be done on this)
 - Prefer long, descriptive, intention-revealing names over comments
 - Avoid comments if names are self-explanatory (including javadocs)
-- The declarations of functions used in each function should be found as fast as possible below that function
+- Declarations of functions used in each function should be found as fast as possible below that function

 When I clean the code according to these rules, I can read it from top to bottom like a poem.
 I have found that not only is this visually pleasing but it also helps me understand the algorithms much better.